 Student cities are also cycling cities, and Oxford is no exception.
 According to the City Council, in 2011 17% of working residents usually cycled to work, the second-highest rate of any local authority in the country.
 Only Cambridge was higher.

 This in mind, the city's cycling infrastructure isn't really as good as it should be, although to its credit the City Council has stated that it wants to turn Oxford into one of Europe's great cycling cities.
-The demand is certainly there (nb, which comes first, the demand or the infrastructure?
-We have no idea, but apparently the egg really did come before the chicken) and improvements in places like the Plain roundabout have already made a big difference.
+The demand is certainly there and improvements in places like the Plain roundabout have already made a big difference.

-Keep your eyes peeled for the pub crawls organised by Oxford's own bicycle rickshaw company, Oxon Pedals (sadly postie bikes are now obsolete) and the various innovative ways of pedal powering sprogs to school.
+Not strictly a business, another thing to look out for on the Oxford streets are the various innovative ways of cycling the school run.
 In the past we've seen tiny bike seats, tagalongs, one-and-a-half person tandems, child trailers, and those Dutch bikes you get with integrated children-carrying pods - majestic, comfortable, and getting kids into very good habits!